-Although all patients were fully informed on the dangers of their illness and were all scheduled for treatment, one person refused to start treatment, two patients died before the treatment, and one patient died only about a month after receiving treatment (Table 2).
+Although all patients were fully informed on the dangers of their illness and were scheduled for treatment, one person refused to start treatment, two patients died before the treatment, and one patient died only about a month after receiving treatment (Table 2).
 The other twelve patients are still receiving treatment and are being frequently checked (every 6 months) by serological tests of IgG Phase I for C. burnetii.
-Based on fluorescent serological antibody tests, seven patients have significantly inhibited the titers of C. burnetii so far.
-All remaining twelve patients are receiving treatment, which has started initially with hydroxychloroquine and doxycycline; nonetheless, the treatment plan had to change to ciprofloxacin and doxycycline for two of the patients due to drug adverse reactions.
+Based on fluorescent serological antibody tests, seven patients have significantly inhibited the titers of C. burnetii.
+All remaining twelve patients are receiving treatment, which was started initially with hydroxychloroquine and doxycycline; nonetheless, the treatment plan had to change to ciprofloxacin and doxycycline for two of the patients due to drug adverse reactions.

-In this study, among the eleven patients diagnosed with definite Q fever, seven patients were diagnosed with one major and three minor criteria, three patients with two major and two minor criteria, one patient with two major and three minor criteria, and one patient was diagnosed as definite by culture positive cardiac valve PCR.
+Among the eleven patients diagnosed with definite Q fever, seven patients were diagnosed with one major and three minor criteria, three patients with two major and two minor criteria, one patient with two major and three minor criteria, and one patient was diagnosed as definite by culture positive cardiac valve PCR.
 The remaining five patients were considered as possible Q fever by one major and two minor criteria.

 Discussions